CV and Bio

 Press coverage: VoxFi

-Abstract (click to expand): This paper investigates the impact of introducing junior unsecured loans (i.e., FinTech loans) in the small business lending market.
-Using French administrative data, we find that FinTech borrowers experience a 20% increase in bank credit following FinTech loan origination.
-We establish causality using a shift-share instrument exploiting firms’ differential exposure to banks’ collateral requirements.
-The credit expansion only occurs when FinTech borrowers invest in new assets, and Fintech borrowers are subsequently more likely to pledge collateral to banks.
-This suggests that firms use FinTech loans to acquire assets that they then pledge to banks, thereby increasing their total borrowing capacity.
+Abstract: This paper investigates the impact of introducing junior unsecured loans (i.e., FinTech loans) in the small business lending market.
+Using French administrative data, we find that firms experience a 13% increase in bank credit after receiving a FinTech loan.
+We use propensity score matching procedures and a shift-share instrument to account for credit demand.
+The credit increase only occurs when FinTech borrowers invest in new assets, and Fintech borrowers are subsequently more likely to pledge collateral to banks.
+This suggests that firms use FinTech loans to acquire assets that they then pledge to banks, thereby increasing total borrowing capacity.

 Permanent Working Papers